Ivana

 In Croatia, the name Ivana was the most common feminine given name between 1970 and 1999.

 Variants Iva and Ivanka are diminutives derived from Ivana.
 The name day is celebrated on April 4.
 In Croatia, the name day is celebrated on December 27.
 In Slovakia, the name day is celebrated on December 28.
-In Macedonia, the name day is celebrated on July 07 - also known as Ivanden.
+In North Macedonia, the name day is celebrated on July 07 - also known as Ivanden.